Skip to main content

 Updated over a week ago

-Where to Find Your Usage
+Where to Check Your Usage

 Each card shows:

-• How much of your plan’s usage you’ve used (e.g., “45 of 50 notifications sent”)
+• How much you’ve used (e.g., “45 of 50 notifications sent”)

 Color